 Types of Fires & Fire Extinguishers

-Fire Protection Team is able to help you discover exactly what you need in a fire extinguisher to meet the needs of your facility.
-Based on the type of facility or what you do there, you may have a need for different kinds of fire extinguishers.
+Fire Protection Team is able to help you discover exactly what you need in a portable fire extinguisher to meet the needs of your facility.
+Based on the type of facility and what you do there, you may have a need for a particular type of fire extinguisher.
 This is determined by a class system that categorizes fires and extinguishers.

 Class A fires are fires in ordinary combustibles such as wood, paper, cloth, rubber, and many plastics.
 To put out a Class A fire, one should use an extinguisher that is certified as a Class A extinguisher.
 Types of Class A extinguishers include air pressurized water extinguishers (APW), water and foam extinguishers, dry chemical extinguishers, some wet chemical extinguishers, and clean agent extinguishers.

 Class B fires are fires in flammable liquids such as gasoline, petroleum greases, tars, oils, oil-based paints, solvents, and alcohols.
 Class B fires also include flammable gases such as propane and butane.
 Class B fires do not include fires involving cooking oils and grease.
 Due to the source of the fire, not any type of extinguisher can be used on a Class B fire.
 Extinguishers certified as Class B include carbon dioxide or CO2 extinguishers, dry chemical extinguishers (ordinary and cartridge-operated), and clean agent extinguishers.

 Class C fires are fires involving energized electrical equipment such as computers, servers, motors, transformers, and appliances.
 Due to the electrical element involved, Class C fires should only be put out with particular extinguishers, including carbon dioxide or CO2, dry chemical extinguishers (ordinary and cartridge-operated), clean agent extinguishers, and water mist extinguishers.

 Class D Fires